NirajPudasaini/NirajPudasaini/README.md

 # Welcome to My GitHub Profile!

 Hello there!
-I'm Niraj Pudasaini, an Electrical Engineering and Computer Science (EECS) student at New York University Abu Dhabi.
+I'm Niraj, an Electrical Engineering graduate from New York University Abu Dhabi.
 With a particular focus on Robotics and Machine Learning, I am dedicated to understanding the ways in which these fields can be used to create practical solutions that have a meaningful impact on society.
-I am thrilled to share my projects, skills, and journey with you through this GitHub repository.
-Let's delve into what I have to offer!

 ## Education 📚

-- Major: Electrical Engineering, Minor: Computer Science

-During my time at New York University Abu Dhabi, I have acquired a diverse range of knowledge and skills.
-Here are some of the notable courses I have taken: *Object Oriented Programming, Design and Innovation for Engineers, Signals and Systems, Electronics, Advanced Digital Logic, Advanced Circuits, Linear Algebra,, Probability and Statistics, Numerical Methods, Computer Simulation, Robotics Locomotion and Manipulation, Electromagnetic Waves, Embedded Systems, and Robot Vision.*
+Relavant courses: *Object Oriented Programming, Linear Algebra,, Probability and Statistics, Numerical Methods, Computer Simulation, Robotics Locomotion and Manipulation, Electromagnetic Waves, Embedded Systems, and Robot Vision, Machine Learning, Reinforcement Learning.*

 ## Programming Skills 💻